ciaracarey/integrations-extras/cloudsmith/README.md

 ## Overview

 This check monitors [Cloudsmith][1] through the Datadog Agent.
-- Monitor an organization in your Cloudsmith account for packages with high vulnerabilities and your storage and bandwidth usage.
+- Monitor usage in an organization in your Cloudsmith account.

 ## Setup